AGTTeam/GurrenTranslation/README.md

 The bin_input file contains more codes in the format of UNK(XXXX), these should always be kept
 A "|" can be used to make a single-line message become a two-lines message
 If the translated line starts with "<<", the line will be padded with spaces at the beginning and end up to 20 characters, for buttons with centered kanji
+">>" can be used to add a new dialogue box after the current line.
+Example: "しっかり掘れ～～！=Keep digging!>>Testing>>More than one"
 Comments can be added at the end of the lines by using #
 # Image Editing
 Edit the images in the "work_3DG", "work_KPC" and "work_YCE" folders.
 The palette on the right should be followed but the repacker will try to approximate other colors to the nearest one